josesuarez-accenture/openathon-angular/lab-07-optional/README.md

 > **_Side Note:_**  Sass is a preprocessing engine for css that add some helpful features.
 The files with *.scss* suffix follow the a Sass syntax.
 You can see something more about Sass <a target="_blank" href="https://sass-lang.com/guide">here</a>.

+We will have the next style files:

+* *src/styles.scss*: Default generic styles from Angular.
+* *src/app/shared/styles/colors.scss*: Color variables.
+* *src/app/shared/styles/variables.scss*: Other variables and mixins.
+* *src/app/shared/styles/material.scss*: Styling about Angular Material Components.
+We separate this styling because Angular Material has its own way to manage the styling.

+All of these files have styling that could affect to several parts of the app, that is, shared styles.
+Of course we have the scss files for each component which affect only to his own component.
+You can take a look to some of these files.
+For example, in *variables.scss* file.
+You can see a import sentence for fonts (we will talk about fonts later), definitions of some generic variables and mixins.

+In *material.scss* file we've set up some styling to the Angular Material Components with the intention that their style is as close as possible to the image we are looking for.